IntersectMBO/product-website/docs/vision/strategy-2030.md

     participate in the network and contribute to decentralization and security with minimal resource
     requirements.
-This includes a strategic emphasis on enabling lightweight participation.
+This includes a strategic emphasis on enabling an ease of participation.

-#### 2. Fostering a Culture-First Approach and Localized
+#### 2. Fostering a Culture-First Approach and Localized Engagement
-Engagement

 * **Integrate Cultural Understanding:** Embed a culture-first approach as a foundational layer in all